-Interesting.
-A few notes about the figures:
+…Interesting!
+A few notes on the figures:

-Using less minutes by using VoIP
+Using less minutes with VoIP calling

 Using more data by listening to streaming music

-As you can probably tell from this: I like music. — I'm usually streaming music whenever I'm not at home.
-The only other notable ”bandwidth consuming” activity is USB tethering for mobile internet on my laptop computer (not shown in the list of Apps above), but tethering still amounts to considerably less data use than mobile music streaming/syncing.
+… As you can probably tell from this: I like music.
+I'm usually streaming music whenever I'm not at home.
+The only other notable ”bandwidth consuming” activity is USB tethering for mobile internet on my laptop computer (not shown in the list of apps above), but tethering still amounts to considerably less data use than mobile music streaming/syncing.

-Unfortunately, shuffling through songs casually as they stream to your phone now uses considerably more bandwidth due to lower connection latency and higher data transfer rates. — When you switch songs, a new one begins downloading from Pandora, Spotify, iTunes Match, or whatever service you may be using.
-Even if you skip it, the amount of time that you've used to evaluate the song is the same, and therefore the amount of data you have used is greater due to the faster connection transferring more of said song to your device … even before you skip it.
+Unfortunately, shuffling through songs casually as they stream to your phone now uses considerably more bandwidth due to lower connection latency and higher data transfer rates! — When you switch songs, a new one begins downloading from Pandora, Spotify, iTunes Match, or whatever service you may be using.
+Even if you skip the song, the amount of time that you've used to evaluate the song is the same, and therefore the amount of data you have used is greater due to the faster connection transferring more of said song in that time to your device … even before you skip it.

-AT&T and other carriers are already pushing new “Data Share” plans that offer “unlimited everything except data” with this same philosophy in mind.
+AT&T and other carriers are already pushing new plans that offer “unlimited everything except data” with this same philosophy in mind.
 It's a great idea, but unfortunately too expensive given how little data you currently receive for the price.
 The old plans are still cheaper if you're “grandfathered” in!

 My hope is that increased competition from T-Mobile and Sprint (both of whom still offer unlimited data plans) will cause mobile-data prices to drop in the USA, and make things simpler for everyone in the end. 👍🏻